jeannemtl/beem/README.md

 Send yourself some fake MATIC with the faucet https://faucet.polygon.technology/

-In the project file ensure that .env.local is set to "local" on both items
+In the project file ensure that .env.local in root, is set to "local" on both items ENVIRONMENT="local"
+NEXT_PUBLIC_ENVIRONMENT="local"

 Run
 >> npx hardhat run scripts/deploy.js --network mumbai